 In Frontend Robot each test case must be part of a test suite.

-Once of the main features of Frontend Robot is the ability to create test without writing code.
-That’s possible thanks to a graphical user interface which allows to edit a test step in an intuitive way.
+One of the main features of Frontend Robot is the ability to create tests without writing code.
+That’s possible thanks to a user interface which allows to edit a test step in an intuitive way.

 Each test step is a combination of an